 An IBP may place telephone calls to prospective Customers or IBPs under the following limited situations:

 I. If the IBP has an established business relationship with the prospect;

 II.
 In response to the prospect’s personal inquiry or application regarding a product or service offered by the IBP, within three (3) months immediately before the date of such a call;

 III.
 If the IBP receives written and signed permission from the prospect authorizing the IBP to call;

 IV.
-If the call is to family members, personal friends, and acquaintances.
-However, if an IBP makes a habit of collecting business cards from everyone he/she meets and subsequently calls them, the FTC may consider this a form of telemarketing that is not subject to this exemption;
+If the call is to family members, personal friends, and acquaintance However, if an IBP makes a habit of collecting business cards from everyone he/she meets and subsequently calls them, the FTC may consider this a form of telemarketing that is not subject to this exemption;

 V. IBPs engaged in calling “acquaintances,” must make such calls on an occasional basis only and not as a routine practice.